MichaelsPlayground/Android-Chat-App/firebase_setup.md

 Scroll down to "Meine Apps" (="my apps") and download the google-services.json file again and don't forget to place the file in the app folder again as well.

+Now the app is ready to build and deploy but keep in mind: for using a release version you need another SHA-1 hash !